-In an exclusive interview with 7investing, Don describes some of the biggest changes taking place today in healthcare, including why the current system of electronic health records has remained largely ineffective.
+In our fifteenth official podcast, Don describes some of the biggest changes taking place today in healthcare, including why the current system of electronic health records has remained largely ineffective.
 He explains how doctors’ time with patients is limited, so a cloud platform that accurately pulls together information is extremely valuable to them.

-Don is also an incredible life-long learner.
-He has earned a bachelors degree in physics, masters degrees in both computer science and biotechnology, and a medical doctorate degree — not to mention a pilot’s license and the ability to speak multiple languages!
-In our final segment, he shares some of the most exciting and promising new technologies that forward-thinking investors should be aware of.
+And in our final segment, he shares some of the most exciting and promising new technologies that forward-thinking investors should be aware of.